Consider removing these problem plants from your garden - Minimalist Gardener

 When looking for a native replacement

-For screening in temperate and subtropical climates, choose native shrubs or small trees with fibrous roots and predictable growth rather than plants that expand via rhizomes.
-This makes screening easier to manage over time.
+For screening in temperate and subtropical climates, choose native shrubs or small trees with fibrous roots and predictable growth.
+A layered native screen of mid-storey shrubs provides year-round privacy without the rhizome expansion and maintenance problems of bamboo.

 What problems can it cause